AmberVenema98/HVA-IoT-Manuals/nodeMCU-Telegram-Manual.md

 ```

 The following code allows you to control your ESP32 or ESP8266 NodeMCU GPIOs by sending messages to a Telegram Bot.
 To make it work for you, you need to enter your network details (SSID and password), the Telegram Bot Token and your Telegram user ID.
+Copy this:

 ```cpp
 /*